humanmade/altis-security/docs/php-basic-auth.md

 # PHP Basic Auth

 In many instances, the Require Login component of Altis is sufficient to block access to websites.
-However, sometimes, it's desirable to be able to test elements -- particularly on development environments -- as a logged-out user.
+However, sometimes, it's desirable to be able to test elements (particularly on development environments) as a logged-out user.
 In these cases, the Require Login module does not solve the problem and another method of blocking access is required.
 That's where PHP Basic Auth comes in.

 PHP Basic Auth allows an engineering team to restrict access to a site using basic PHP authentication.
-On first load, the website will request a username and password -- if they are not passed, or the wrong username and password are provided, the site will not load.
+On first load, the website will request a username and password; if they are not passed, or the wrong username and password are provided, the site will not load.

 **Note:** The authentication username and password _must_ be defined or basic authentication will not be active.

 ## Configuration

 By default, PHP Basic Auth is disabled.
-To enable it, a value must be passed to `security.php-basic-auth` -- either `true` or an array that includes a username and password.
+To enable it, a value must be passed to `security.php-basic-auth`, either `true` or an array that includes a username and password.

 The recommended setup is to define everything in your `composer.json` file, including the username and passwords.
 The same configuration in the below, manual setup example could be handled in the Composer file like this: